dilanclk/Califonia_housing_price_prediction/README.md

 # California_house_price_prediction
-In this project I used California census data from the StatLib repository to build a model of housing prices in the state.This dataset contains 20640 rows and 10 features.
+In this project I used California census data from the StatLib repository to build a model of housing prices in the state.This dataset contains 20640 instances and 10 attributes.

 **These features are:**